 Welcome to Helmsley Bowling Club.
-As we embark on a new summer season of flat green bowling why not come and join us.
-Our green is well sheltered by hedges, has 6 rinks and has seating available for spectators with adequate parking.
-It costs nothing to come and watch and if you want to take up bowling we have people who can get you started at minimal cost.
+Our green is in a well sheltered position just on the northern edge of the town.
+There are 6 rinks and seating available for spectators with adequate parking.
+It costs nothing to come and watch and if you want to take up bowling we have people who can get you started at minimal cost, even lending you equipment so you have no initial expense.
 Click on "Contact Us" above for more details.

 BOWLING ETIQUETTE - A brief summary of the unwritten laws of the game.